Following is a brief summary of your benefits upon layoff.

 Long Term Disability Insurance

 When you are laid off, long term disability insurance coverage ends at the end of the month in which layoff occurs.
 However, you can submit a claim for disabilities that began while your LTD coverage was in effect.
 There is no conversion provision for LTD insurance.
+Continuing Coverage on LTD website.

 Flexible Spending Accounts (FSA)